 Although some discussions in the media have been of the relative safety of these RESS-powered vehicles (as compared to their gasoline-powered counterparts), the appropriate question to ask in designing and evaluating these vehicles is whether all applicable safety standards are met and whether all steps have been taken to maximize occupants' safety in foreseeable situations.
 In this regard, the presence of high-voltage RESS units present several unique challenges.
 This note briefly discusses some of the issues.

-(b) Safety of occupants (and others in proximity) in accidents.
+(b) Safety of occupants (and others in proximity) in a crash or in accidents.

-Functional safety may be defined as consisting of (i) safety during normal operations, (ii) safety during service and maintenance, and (iii) safe disposal of vehicle at end of life.
-Safety during normal operation of these vehicles requires that, in addition to other aspects of conventional vehicles, one takes into account factors such as heat & thermal energy management, electrical system integrity, control system reliability, EMI shielding and charging system safety, etc. Test conditions for functional safety are specified by the vehicle manufacturer.
-Safety in accidents is evaluated by crash tests defined by the NHTSA and by the Insurance Institute for Highway Safety, as well as by additional tests that may be conducted by manufacturers to represent likely accident scenarios.
+Functional safety consists of factors such as (i) safety during normal driving, (ii) safety during storage, (iii) safety while undergoing service and maintenance, and (iv) safe disposal of vehicle at end of life.
+The functional safety of hybrid and electric vehicles requires consideration of factors such as heat & thermal energy management, electrical system integrity, control system reliability, EMI shielding and charging system safety, etc., in addition to accounting for other factors associated with conventional vehicles.
+Test conditions for functional safety are specified by the vehicle manufacturer.
+Safety in accidents is evaluated by crash tests defined by the NHTSA and by the Insurance Institute for Highway Safety.
+Also, additional tests are conducted by some manufacturers to assess safety in crash scenarios which are likely but not included in the above.

 Dr. Mukul Verma, is a well-known expert in Automobile Safety and Crashworthiness, Vehicle Structures, Product Design, and Statistical Analyses of Traffic Trends and Regulations .
 He has worked in many engineering and management positions at a major automobile manufacturer including assignments in R&D, vehicle design, analysis and testing and engineering program management.